Become a member and get exclusive access to articles, videos and more!

 Valerie Weberpal

-I want the retail part of The Crib to always be a strong mix between small vintage and my art, because they compliment each other.
+I want the retail part of The Crib to always be a strong mix between small vintage and my art, because they complement each other.
 I keep my ears open for good sales in my area, and I go to the flea market every month to look for things I like.
 Creatively, I do what makes me happy.
 I draw, paint, sew and make interesting things.
 I follow my heart.
 It hasn’t been wrong yet.

 When I think about what holds my art and the business together, it is joy.
 I truly feel joy when I am in there.
 I am comfortable, and content, and happy.
 I think it’s just the magical way I feel when I’m in there, and everything else falls into place.